davidmerrick/PortlandBus/README.md

+# tl;dr

-Alexa skill to fetch TriMet arrivals, written in Kotlin.
+Alexa skill, written in Kotlin, to fetch TriMet arrivals for bus times in Portland, OR.

 # Try it out